-The Latest: Workers released after raids included juveniles
+The Latest: Superintendent says students absent after raids

 Federal officials say some of the hundreds of workers released after a large-scale immigration raid at Mississippi poultry plants were juveniles, pregnant or sick.

-Immigration agents targeted seven food processing facilities Wednesday, arresting 680 people who don’t have legal status to work in the country.
+Immigration agents targeted seven food processing facilities Wednesday, arresting 680 people authorities say don’t have legal status to work in the country.

 By Thursday, 303 were released with notices to appear before immigration judges.
 Authorities say they weren’t detained for reasons including “humanitarian” grounds.